vadymshturkhal/shturkhal-gauss-rabbit-algorithm/README.md

 * added congruences with (residues, Apery set, related zeros) as output;

 ## Notes:
-* Algorithm is based on Shturkhal-Gauss-Rabbit graph linearization method;
 * Algorithm works with (coefficients set length) > 1 and gcd(coefficients set) = 1;
 * Time complexity (Frobenius number) * (modulus) of the solving that NP-Hard problem in general is still not enough to get Clay;